djknit/Delux-Bill-Splitter/README.md

 * [ ] Look for ways to remove repetition in form by creating more components and/or reorganizing components
 * [ ] Create more services to handle data central to the app.
   * This should cut down on the amount of data that needs to be passed between components with bindings.
-  * It should also make it easier to connect w/ api once back end is added.
+  * It should also make it easier to connect with API once back end is added.
+* [ ] Improve UX of Add Bill form.
+  * [ ] Disable "Biller", "Responsible Participants", and "Has this bill been paid?" sections until Bill Total has been set.
+  * [ ] Consider breaking form in to pieces which would be displayed one at a time in the modal with butttons to move forwards and backwards through the steps.
+  * [ ] Add helper text by fields to explain problems.
+  * [ ] Consider adding more instructions/helper text, possibly using Bootstrap tooltips.

 Once the above steps are complete, I will begin work on the back-end.